bmxdemo/bmxproject/logbook/postings/20170908_Joined_Dish_Spectrum/index.md

 ## Sep 08, 2017: Joined Dish Calibrated Spectrum

-On Sep 07, 2017, Chris, Evan and Paul joined the petals of the dish and sealed them together with aluminum tape, thereby sealing out signal from the T = 300K ground.
+On Sep 07, 2017, Chris, Evan, and Paul joined the petals of the dish and sealed them together with aluminum tape, thereby sealing out signal from the T = 300K ground.
 With the decreased thermal noise from the ground, the sky spectrum saw a significant decrease in temperature, as the plots below show.
 The current configuration of the amp chain is as